cheat-sheets/game-theory-cheat-sheet/README.md

 ---

-Median voting in single-peaked domains is strategy proof (any other statistics can be used instead of median e.g. max or min)
+Median voting in single-peaked domains is strategy-proof (any other statistics can be used instead of median e.g. max or min)

-Trade is strategy proof:
+Trade is strategy-proof:
 - An agent have a private value for buying (or selling) an indivisible good.
 He declares this value truthfully.
 - Other agents declare whether they are willing to buy or sell at that price.